peter-yassa/Meta-Analysis-BCG-Vaccination-TB-Prevention/README.md

 |----------------|-------|---------------|-------|---------|
 | Random-effects | 0.47 | 0.33 – 0.68 | 0.186 | <0.001  |

-This suggests that BCG vaccination was associated with a 53% reduction in the odds of developing TB compared to controls.
+This corresponds to a 53% reduction in the odds of developing TB compared to controls.

 ![Forest plot of BCG vaccination efficacy](figures/forest_plot.png)

 However, substantial heterogeneity was observed.
 The I² statistic indicated that approximately 92% of the total variability in observed effect sizes was attributable to heterogeneity rather than sampling error, which was supported by a statistically significant Cochran’s Q test (p < 0.001).